How to Chalk Paint a Dresser for a Cheap Makeover

 Where to buy chalk paint for furniture

-All in all, the required items added up to less than $50.
+All in all, the required items added up to less than $30.
 I did already have a sander and sandpaper lying around, as well as wood glue and chalk paint wax.
-However, you can easily find this stuff on Amazon or when sales hit at your local craft or home improvement store.
+However, you can easily find this stuff on Amazon or when sales hit at your local craft or home improvement store, like Hobby Lobby.

 I do recommend getting a paint brush specifically for chalk painting.
 They are just much easier to hold and really help to create a beautiful texture.
 You can get a two pack for around $12.
 One of the best brushes for chalk painting I’ve found is this one.